Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 We’re used to counting in the decimal numeral system, which uses 10 digits: 0 through 9.
 This system likely developed because humans counted on their fingers, and most people have 10 fingers.
 But other number systems exist.
 Computers make use of binary, a numeral system with only two digits, 0 and 1.
 Programmers also sometimes use hexadecimal, which is a base-16 numeral system that uses the digits 0 to 9 but also extends into the letters A to F.

 We can represent any number in any numeral system, and this program displays a range of numbers in decimal, binary, and hexadecimal.
+# Periodic classfication of element(project 14)

+The periodic table of the elements organizes all known chemical elements into a single table.
+This program presents this table and lets the player access additional information about each element, such as its atomic number, symbol, melting point, and so on.
+I compiled this information from Wikipedia and stored it in a file called periodictable.csv that you can download from https://inventwithpython.com/periodictable.csv.